Wednesday, June 30, 2010

 1) Many sunscreens with high SPF claims don't actually offer that much protection, giving consumers a false sense of security and potentially increasing the amount of time they spend in the sun.
 Sun burns and exposure to UVA radiation increase the risk of skin cancer.

-2) Vitamin A is a common sunscreen ingredient and has recently been linked (via government data) to accelerated development of skin tumors and lesions.
+So pause a little before you slather on the sunscreen.
+Get some rays first, then use a more natural screen if you need to.2) Vitamin A is a common sunscreen ingredient and has recently been linked (via government data) to accelerated development of skin tumors and lesions.

 This article on the NatualNews explains how "the idea that sunscreen prevents cancer is a myth.
 It's a myth promoted by a profit-seeking tag-team effort between the cancer industry and the sunscreen industry.
 The sunscreen industry makes money by selling lotion products that actually contain cancer-causing chemicals.
 It then donates a portion of that money to the cancer industry through non-profit groups like the American Cancer Society which, in turn, run heart-breaking public service ads urging people to use sunscreen to "prevent cancer."